These are some of the softest and tastiest gluten-free and keto-glazed donuts (or doughnuts) you’ll ever make

 - Dip each donut upside down into the glazing – make sure you dip the side that was in contact with the donut’s pan.

 - Place each donut on a plate or cooling rack – side with no glazing sitting on the rack – to cool down.
 TIP: bring the plate 3 minutes into the freezer to set the top.
 It will also firm up the dough of the donut and they will taste denser like real Krispy cream donuts!

-You can store them in the pantry, they stay softer or for dense donuts as from the shop, store in the fridge in an airtight container up to 4 days.
+You can store them in the pantry, so they stay softer, or for dense donuts from the shop, store them in the fridge in an airtight container for up to 4 days.

 Have you tried this recipe?
 Let me know!